 - All the utilities must be turned on.

-- The inspector cannot pass an inspection if she sees live roaches in the property.
+- The inspector cannot pass an inspection if they see live roaches on the rental property.

 - Toilets cannot be loose.